opendistro/for-elasticsearch-docs/docs/security-configuration/tls.md

 ## (Advanced) Client authentication

-With TLS client authentication enabled, REST clients can send a TLS certificate with the HTTP request to provide identity information to the Security plugin.
+With TLS client authentication enabled, REST clients can send a TLS certificate with the HTTP request to provide identity information to the security plugin.
 There are three main usage scenarios for TLS client authentication:

 - Providing an admin certificate when using the REST management API.
 - Configuring roles and permissions based on a client certificate.